micmejia/bible-dump/NKJV/Genesis/Gen 30.md

 And God listened to Leah, and she conceived and bore Jacob a fifth son.

 ###### 18
 Leah said, "God has given me my wages, because I have given my maid to my husband."
-So she called his name [^h]Issachar.
+So she called his name Issachar.

 ###### 19
 Then Leah conceived again and bore Jacob a sixth son.

 ###### 20
 And Leah said, "God has endowed me _with_ a good endowment; now my husband will dwell with me, because I have borne him six sons."
-So she called his name [^i]Zebulun.
+So she called his name Zebulun.

 ###### 21
-Afterward she bore a daughter, and called her name [^j]Dinah.
+Afterward she bore a daughter, and called her name Dinah.

 ###### 22
 Then God remembered Rachel, and God listened to her and opened her womb.